Skip to navigation Skip to content Skip to footer

 UCare Disease Management programs apply a multi-disciplinary, continuum-based approach to improve the health of members with a specific chronic illness or medical condition by:

 State and federal requirements affect UCare’s Disease Management programs.
-The 2025 Department of Human Services (DHS) contract for Families and Children and the 2025 Special Needs Basic contract mandate a Population Health Management strategy.
+The 2025 Department of Human Services (DHS) contract for Families and Children mandates a Population Health Management strategy.
 UCare provides disease management programming as part of our Population Health Management strategy.

 Currently, UCare’s disease management programs are offered to members with the following chronic illnesses or medical conditions: